ersilia-os/chemical-library-gifs/README.md

 Produce simple GIFs to quickly visualize chemical libraries.

-This simple Python package produces a simple GIF file for a collection of compounds.
+This simple Python package produces a GIF file to display a collection of compounds.
 Below is a visualization of a sample chemical library of 1000 Enamine REAL compounds:

 ![Sample Library](assets/random_1000_1.gif)